 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, an investment's sensitivity to the changes in market interest rates increases as the length of maturity increases.
-The average maturity of the investments in the LAIF investment pool on June 30, 2022 was approximately 311 days.
+The average maturity of the investments in the LAIF investment pool on June 30, 2023 and 2022 was approximately 260 and 311 days, respectively.